webim/webim-client-sdk-ios/Documentation/Index.md

 <h2 id ="data-message-completion-handler">DataMessageCompletionHandler protocol</h2>

+Attention: this mechanism can't be used as is.
+It requires that client server to support this mechanism!
 Protocol which methods are called after [send(message:data:completionHandler:)](#send-message-data) method is finished.
 Must be adopted.

 <h3 id ="on-success-message-id-data-message-completion-handler">onSuccess(messageID:) method</h3>